 Take a walk through Colorful Portuguese Colony in Panji

-Exploring a bit of Portugal in India is quite an experience itself.
-Today most houses are converted into heritage hotels, cafes, shops, and a few occupied by Goans.
-The Portuguese style old villas with hanging balconies and brightly painted colors make a cheerful and vibrant place to stay.
+Exploring a bit of Portugal in India is quite an experience in itself.
+Today most houses are converted into heritage hotels, cafes, and shops, and a few are occupied by Goans.
+The Portuguese-style old villas with hanging balconies and brightly painted colors make a cheerful and vibrant place to stay.
 You can stay at one of the Mansion OR villas to feel the past of the bygone era.

 Visit UNESCO World Heritage Monuments in Old Goa

-Visit Aguada Fort and Church of Mae de Deus in Saligao which is built in 1873 in Gothic style with full white colors make a fairytale place in the countryside.
+Visit Aguada Fort and Church of Mae de Deus in Saligao built in 1873 in gothic style with white colors making it a fairytale place in the countryside.
 You can spend half a day exploring Old Goa from a different perspective.

 Dive in The Majestic Ambiance of Goan Nightlife